Show Form

 I’m an Engineering Technician (EngTech).
 Is my education recognised under the Dublin Accord?

 EngTech programmes are approved or recognised rather than being formally accredited.
-Any programme listed on the Database of Technician Qualifications is recognised under the Dublin Accord, providing the full programme profile has been successfully completed.
+Any programme listed on the recognised course search and tagged DA is recognised under the Dublin Accord, providing the full programme profile has been successfully completed.

 If an individual completed part of a recognised (approved or accredited) programme can they still be considered to have completed a recognised programme?